pydicom/sendit/README.md

 ```

 These can be tweaked as needed, and likely I will do this as I develop the application.
 I will want to add more / make things simpler.
 I'm not entirely sure where I want these to come in, but they will.

-# Questions

-1. Given that a study is a set of studies, and a study is a collection of images, what level of uniqueness is maintained?
-For example, can we assume that all study IDs are unique, but could we see duplicate series IDs across different studies?
-Image ids?
-I am currently assuming uniqueness of all different model types, however I can put different assertions to do checks for uniqueness in the database.

-2. What fields in the DICOM should be:
-  - replaced
-  - completely stripped

-3. And of those fields, which ones would be ok to put in Google Cloud as metadata for researchers to search?